HydroFrame-ML/hydrogen-emulator-configurable/README.md

 # ParFlow Emulator for the HydroGEN project

+This branch is an adaptation of the original HydroGEN emulator that is modified to be a 1-timestep emulator.
+Many of the folders here are from the original emulator for reference.
+The folderst that are specific to the one timestep emulator are:

+1. `emulator-1ts`: The main folder for training and running the one timestep emulator.
+2. `notebooks`: Development notebooks and a notebook to create a dummy domain.
+3. `CONUS2_Data_Prep`: Notebooks and scripts for processing CONUS2 training data to make training possible.

+The best way to get started with the 1TS emulator is to go to the `emulator-1ts` folder and go through that `readme`.

+**NOTE:** The environment instructions bellow are correct but there have been some challenges getting everything to build the easiest approach is to run on verde using the `hydrogen-shared` enviroment.
+See notes in the `emulator-1ts` folder for getting started.

+**NOTE:** The remainder of this readme refers to the original HydroGEN emulator for instructions on running and settign up the 1-ts emulator refer to the folders listed aboves

 ## Environment instructions
 At the moment creating and installing everything into a working environment takes a bit of work.
 These are the steps that should get you up and running.